Snowshoeing river canyons of the North Shore

-But our favorite snowshoeing river was the little Onion, less than half a mile from Lutsen Resort's Sea Villas.
+But our favorite snowshoeing river was the little Onion, just south of Lutsen.

-You can hop onto it from a wayside rest, and it feels like a secret, though it's not.
+You can hop onto it from the Ray Berglund Wayside, and it feels like a secret, though it's not.
 Its route through narrow slot canyons is a favorite of locals, including Tofte photographer Tom Spence, whom we found in a round opening he called the "Onion theater" and "crying room."

 "You can rarely get in here in summer; it's just too deep," he said.
 "Winter is the time to be here, that's for sure.
 I meant to go home half an hour ago, but I kept saying, 'Oh, what's around this corner?' "